ravinila/xjs/README.md

 # xjs
-Controlling DOM with attributes starts with x-
+Controlling DOM with attributes start with x-